 Is it because I'm self-employed that I can't retire?
 I asked some other people who can't seem to retire the same question.
 Why do you continue to work?

 Julia Menez of Geobreeze had this to say:

-At first, my husband and I didn’t even realize there was an official name like “FIRE (financial independence retire early)” to describe the direction of our lifestyle.
+At first, my husband and I didn’t even realize there's an official name like “FIRE (financial independence retire early)” to describe the direction of our lifestyle.
 I spent my early twenties studying for actuarial exams and rarely made time to go out to parties or restaurants, so my salary largely ended up in savings.
 Even after I finished up exams, we lived a frugal lifestyle since I enjoy cooking at home and our main source of entertainment is traveling for next to nothing through travel hacking.

 My husband and I are both fortunate enough to have high salaries; we live off of the lesser of our two incomes and invest the rest.
 As our net worth grew, we discussed the idea of early retirement, and how we might spend our time if we quit our day jobs.
 Neither of us even disliked our jobs — I had just landed my dream role at work and leaving the workforce after only a couple of years as a credentialed actuary felt like a waste of all of that exam effort.
 However, the idea of FIRE was fascinating, and we figured having a high savings rate couldn’t hurt.

 We already lived off of one income; we could even live off of just our investment income if we moved to a lower-cost area.
 To test out the early retirement lifestyle, I transferred to a full-time work from home arrangement.